Uncle Vanya: Act II

-The dining room, several days later, late at night.
+Several days later.
 Before going to bed, Serebryakov complains of pain and old age.
-Astrov arrives, having been sent for by Sonya, but the professor refuses to see him.
+Astrov arrives but the professor refuses to see him.
 After Serebryakov falls asleep, Yelena and Vanya talk.
 She speaks of the discord in the house, and Vanya speaks of dashed hopes.
-He feels he's misspent his youth and he associates his unrequited love for Yelena with the disappointment of his life.
+He feels that he has misspent his youth and he associates his unrequited love for Yelena with the disappointment of his life.
 Yelena refuses to listen.
-Alone, Vanya wonders why he did not fall in love with Yelena when he first met her ten years earlier, when it would have been possible for the two of them to marry and have a happy life together.
-At that time, Vanya believed in Serebryakov's greatness and was happy that his efforts supported Serebryakov's work; he has since become disillusioned with the professor and his life feels empty.
-As Vanya agonises over his past, Astrov returns, somewhat drunk, and the two talk.
-Sonya chides Vanya for his drinking, and responds pragmatically to his reflections on the futility of a wasted life, pointing out that only work is truly fulfilling.
+Vanya believed in Serebryakov's greatness and was happy to support Serebryakov's work; he has become disillusioned with the professor and his life feels empty.
+Astrov returns and the two talk.
+Sonya chides Vanya for his drinking, and points out that only work is truly fulfilling.

-Outside, a storm is gathering and Astrov talks with Sonya about the house's suffocating atmosphere; he says Serebryakov is difficult, Vanya is a hypochondriac, and Yelena is charming but idle.
-He laments how long it has been since he loved anyone.
-Sonya begs Astrov to stop drinking, telling him it is unworthy of him to destroy himself.
-They discuss love, and it becomes clear that Sonya is in love with him and that he is unaware of her feelings.
+A storm starts and Astrov talks to Sonya about the house's suffocating atmosphere; he says Serebryakov is difficult, Vanya is a hypochondriac, and Yelena is charming but idle.
+Sonya begs Astrov to stop drinking, telling him it is unworthy of him.
+It becomes clear that Sonya is in love with him and that he is unaware of her feelings.

-When Astrov leaves, Yelena enters and makes peace with Sonya, after an apparently long period of mutual antagonism.
-Trying to resolve their difficulties, Yelena reassures Sonya that she had strong feelings for her father when she married him, though that love has proved illusory.
-The two converse at cross purposes.
-Yelena confesses her unhappiness and Sonya gushes about Astrov.
-In a happy mood, Sonya leaves to ask the professor if Yelena may play the piano.
-Sonya returns with his negative answer, which quickly dampens the mood.
+Astrov leaves; Yelena enters and makes peace with Sonya, after mutual antagonism.
+Yelena reassures Sonya that she had strong feelings for Serebryakov when she married him, though that has proved illusory.
+Yelena confesses her unhappiness, and Sonya eulogises Astrov.
+In a happy mood, Sonya goes to ask the professor if Yelena may play the piano.
+Sonya returns with his negative answer.